 We understand that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of everyone who visits this website, www.meatbusinesswomen.org (our “Site”) and have took steps to protect the data we collect from you, as described in sections 5 and 6 below.
+We respect and value the privacy of everyone who visits this website, www.meatbusinesswomen.org (our “Site”) or becomes a member of our organisation and have taken steps to protect the data we collect from you, as described in sections 5 and 6 below.
 Any personal data we do collect will only be used as permitted by law.

 - About us

-Our Site is owned and operated by Meat Business Women Ltd, a company registered in England and Wales under company number 11936388 and whose registered address is PO BOX 591, Darlington, United Kingdom, DL1 9DB..
+Our Site is owned and operated by Meat Business Women Ltd, a company registered in England and Wales under company number 11936388 and whose registered address is PO BOX 591, Darlington, United Kingdom, DL1 9DB (“MBW”).

 - What this Policy covers